Harry and Meghan: What we know so far about the New York paparazzi incident

 It was also claimed that the presence of police did not stop the pursuit.

-The BBC understands that Harry and Meghan, who are usually based in California, were staying at a friend's house while in the city but did not want to compromise their security by returning there directly.
+The BBC understands that Harry and Meghan, who are usually based in California, were staying at a friend's house while in the city, but did not want to compromise their security by returning there directly.

 Law enforcement sources told CBS News, the BBC's US partner, their vehicle circled the venue for about an hour in an unsuccessful effort to shake off the paparazzi.